DOdrums/PortfolioProjectFive/README.md

 ![user stories board updated](src/assets/readme-files/user-stories-melo-2.png)

-<<<<<<< HEAD
-As you can see, four user stories was left, which didn't fit in the scope of the project in the end.
-Since they were a 'could have' or 'should have', the decision to leave them out was easily made.
-To view all the user stories in detail, visit the project page: [user stories board](https://github.com/users/DOdrums/projects/4)

 As you can see, five user stories were left which didn't fit in the scope of the project in the end.
 Since they were a 'could have' or 'should have' the decision to leave it out was easily made.
 To view all the user stories in detail, visit the project page: [user stories board](https://github.com/users/DOdrums/projects/4)

 ### Structure of the app